The Structure of the Majorana Clifford Group: Introduction

 \section{Introduction}

-The standard model of quantum computation is formulated in terms of commuting qubit degrees of freedom, but one can also formulate a model of quantum computation in terms of anti-commuting fermionic degrees of freedom~\cite{bravyi_fermionic_quantum_computation_2002}.
-In the standard model, an important role is played by the Clifford group, which is a special subgroup of the full unitary group whose elements act in a simple way on Pauli operators~\cite{gottesman_stabilizer_codes_quantum_1997}.
-Here we study the fermionic analog of this structure, the \emph{Majorana Clifford group}, which is a special subgroup of unitaries whose elements act in a simple way on Majorana fermion operators.
-And while any Majorana Clifford turns out be just a Jordan-Wigner transformation away from becoming a Pauli Clifford, the extra ingredient of fermion superselection places new constraints on which operations can be considered to be physical.
+The standard model of quantum computation is usually expressed in terms of bosonic (i.e.\ commuting) degrees of freedom, but one can also formulate an essentially equivalent model in terms of fermionic (i.e.\ anti-commuting) degrees~\cite{bravyi_fermionic_quantum_computation_2002}.
+In the bosonic formulation, an important role is played by the Clifford group, which is a special subgroup of unitaries whose elements map between tensor products of Pauli operators~\cite{gottesman_stabilizer_codes_quantum_1997}.
+Here we study the fermionic analog of this structure, the \emph{Majorana Clifford group}, whose (unitary) elements act in an equally simple way on operator products of Majorana fermion modes.
+And while any Majorana Clifford turns out be just a Jordan-Wigner transformation away from becoming a Pauli Clifford, the non-locality of said transformation together with \emph{fermion parity superselection} places new constraints on which subset of operations can be considered to be physical.